wanecek/get-display-media-test/README.md

 # Test of navigator.getDisplayMedia Screenshare

 The purpose of this repository is to test the implementation of `navigator.getDisplayMedia` in MS Edge.
-It also constitutes two different, condensed scenarios relying on the feature, and compares it to `navigator.mediaDevices.getUserMedia`.
+It contains two different, condensed scenarios relying on the feature, and allows mocking `navigator.getDisplayMedia` with `navigator.mediaDevices.getUserMedia`.

 ## Steps to prepare